 When talent search meets fun

 For a few years now, HR experts have begun to see gamification as a way of captivating, motivating and engaging employees at work.
 But that’s not all there is to it.

-For companies, on the other hand, the use of gamification data can enormously help to make smarter recruitment decisions as well as for cutting down time to hire.
+For companies, on the other hand, the use of gamification data can enormously help to make smarter recruitment decisions.
+As well as for cutting down the time to hire.

 For example, with Hurrah!
-Leaderboards our clients can set a package of slides that includes real-time information such as new job vacancies, CV submittals, client interviews, contractor placements and screening of candidates, among others.
-All this to add a fun ingredient in the otherwise monotonous hiring process.
+Leaderboards our clients can set a package of slides that includes real-time information.
+Such as new job vacancies, CV submittals, client interviews, contractor placements and screening of candidates, among others.
+All this to add a fun ingredient to the otherwise monotonous hiring process.